Factory Calibration & Recalibration

 Additional Calibration Parameters

 The calibration applied to the recorder is also saved internally to the device, and these parameters can be accessed in the ‘Factory Calibration’ tab located next to the ‘Measurements’ tab in the configuration menu.
-This menu displays the specific gain and offset terms (and any bivariate terms if/when temperature compensation is needed) and it also displays the bivariate polynomials created from the initial calibration process of the enDAQ sensor.
+This menu displays the specific gain and offsets terms (and any bivariate terms if/when temperature compensation is needed) and it also displays the bivariate polynomials created from the initial calibration process of the enDAQ sensor.

 These equations are how the enDAQ sensor converts raw acceleration data into a calibrated form when displayed in the enDAQ Lab software.
 There are either one or two levels of calibration.
 One converts from raw integer data to engineering units and double format.
 The second level of calibration/conversion is applied by Mide to compensate for part-to-part variance.
 In the example above we have a 25g accelerometer.
 This means it can measure a 50g range and has 16-bit precision.
-The raw data is saved in 16-bit integer so in order to be converted to engineering units it needs to scale the 16-bit range to 50g.
+The raw data is saved in a 16-bit integer so in order to be converted to engineering units it needs to scale the 16-bit range to 50g.
 This is calculated by multiplying by 50 and dividing by 2^16 (65,536) which equals 0.00076 g.
 Then this range needs to be decreased to be centered around 0, so subtracting 1/2 the measurement range.

 Then the per channel and part-to-part variance is calibrated with more simple terms that should be either close to 1 for gain, and close to 0 for compensating DC offset inaccuracies.